libp2p/js-libp2p-interfaces/README.md

 `handlerFunction` is a function called each time a new connection is received.
 It must follow the following signature: `function (conn) {}`, where `conn` is a connection that follows the [`interface-connection`](https://github.com/diasdavid/interface-connection).

-The listener object created, can emit the following events:
+The listener object created may emit the following events:

-- `listening` -
+- `listening` - when the listener is ready for incoming connections
-- `close` -
+- `close` - when the listener is closed
-- `connection` -
+- `connection` - (`conn`) each time an incoming connection is received
-- `error` -
+- `error` - (`err`) each time there is an error on the connection

 ### Start a listener

-- `JavaScript` - `listener.listen(multiaddr, [callback])`
+- `JavaScript` - `await listener.listen(multiaddr)`

 This method puts the listener in `listening` mode, waiting for incoming connections.

-`multiaddr` is the address where the listener should bind to.
+`multiaddr` is the address that the listener should bind to.

-`callback` is a function called once the listener is ready.

 ### Get listener addrs

-- `JavaScript` - `listener.getAddrs(callback)`
+- `JavaScript` - `listener.getAddrs()`

-This method retrieves the addresses in which this listener is listening.
-Useful for when listening on port 0 or any interface (0.0.0.0).
+This method returns the addresses on which this listener is listening.
+Useful when listening on port 0 or any interface (0.0.0.0).

 ### Stop a listener

-- `JavaScript` - `listener.close([options, callback])`
+- `JavaScript` - `await listener.close([options])`

-This method closes the listener so that no more connections can be open on this transport instance.
+This method closes the listener so that no more connections can be opened on this transport instance.

-`options` is an optional object that might contain the following properties:
+`options` is an optional object that may contain the following properties:

-  - `timeout` - A timeout value (in ms) that fires and destroys all the connections on this transport if the transport is not able to close graciously. (e.g { timeout: 1000 })
+  - `timeout` - A timeout value (in ms) after which all connections on this transport will be destroyed if the transport is not able to close gracefully. (e.g { timeout: 1000 })

-`callback` is function that gets called when the listener is closed.
-It is optional.